 By using prefabricated CFS panels on this project, the components were built in a controlled environment, which allowed for greater quality control.
 The speed of construction also led to cost savings in carpentry and erection man-hours.

-CFS wall covering are available in a variety of types and shapes from embossed to granular and single ply to insulated panels, adding to the architectural appeal and practicality of the material.
+CFS wall coverings are available in a variety of types and shapes from embossed to granular and single-ply to insulated panels, adding to the architectural appeal and practicality of the material.

 CFS for Flooring Joists